-The consensus view about how to sell a business is authoritative, a business owner does not have a very good chance of achieving a good deal when selling their business without expert advice.
-This aid with the advent of technology, data and transparency this market is transforming, business owners can now achieve a low cost, DIY exit (sale of a business) by following some basic guidelines.
+The traditional view of selling a business is that a business owner does not have a very good chance of achieving a great deal without consulting an expert.
+In the past this sentiment has proven to be very true but with the advent of technology, data and transparency business owners now at least have a good chance of achieving a low cost and successful DIY exit (sale of a business) by themselves if they adhere to several critical tenants.

 Related: How to value your business